-Census data confirms that IT professionals with university qualifications earn a lot more than their non-tertiary-graduate colleagues.
+Census data confirms that IT professionals with university qualifications earn much higher salaries than their non-tertiary-graduate colleagues.

 Analysis of data from the Australian Bureau of Statistics’ (ABS) 2016 Census survey shows that people working in the IT industry earn an average of 11.5 per cent more income if they have completed university qualifications.

-Martin Hale, director of IT Masters, an industry-based organisation that partners with Charles Sturt University to provide online Masters degrees to IT professionals, said the evidence clearly shows that graduate and post-graduate studies pay for themselves in as little as three years.
+Martin Hale is the director of IT Masters, an industry-based organisation that partners with Charles Sturt University to provide online Masters degrees to IT professionals.
+Hale says the evidence clearly shows that graduate and post-graduate studies pay for themselves in as little as three years.

 “According to the latest Census, only 66 per cent of people working across all categories of employment in the IT industry have university qualifications,” Hale said.
 “When you average out incomes earned in the industry, those with university qualifications are receiving over 11.5 per cent more pay than unqualified workers.